Target Specific De Novo Design of Drug Candidate Molecules with Graph Transformer-based Generative Adversarial Networks: Methods

-where $\lambda$ denotes a penalty coefficient; $\hat{x}$ denotes data coming from: (i) $x$ (GAN1’s real data), (ii) $\tilde{x}$ (GAN2’s real data), and (iii) generated samples. $p_{\hat{x}}(\hat{x})$ refers to sampling uniformly along straight lines between pairs of points from the data distribution $p_r$ and generator distribution $p_g$ ~\cite{gulrajani2017improved}.
-Also, $\tilde{D}$ denotes the aggregation of $D_1$ and $D_2$ as $D_1$ + $D_2$.
-By combining Eqn.
-3 and Eqn.
-4, we obtained our finalized loss function as:\\
+where $\lambda$ denotes a penalty coefficient; $\hat{x}$ denotes data coming from: (i) $x$ (real data), and (ii) generated samples. $p_{\hat{x}}(\hat{x})$ refers to sampling uniformly along straight lines between pairs of points from the data distribution $p_r$ and generator distribution $p_g$ \cite{Gulrajani_Ahmed_Arjovsky_Dumoulin_Courville_2017}.
+We obtained our finalised loss function as via combining the losses given in Eqn.
+6 and Eqn.
+7: \\